 #8 – Monitoring E-commerce Visitors

-When it comes to an e-commerce website, it’s quite essential for you to understand your customer’s profile and monitor every single action they take.
+When it comes to an e-commerce website, it’s quite essential for you to understand your customer’s profiles and monitor every single action they take.
 While this process is pretty much straightforward in a physical store, it involves some complexities with e-commerce.
 But that doesn’t mean that it’s impossible, for sure.

 So the question is what are things that need to be monitored?
 While the digital environment offers tons of metrics, there is actually no need to track them all.
 So below are some of the most important metrics that you should take into consideration.